WhiteMatrixTech/chain-sync-backend/README.md

-Visit https://www.alchemy.com/ or https://www.infura.io/ to create an app and get the endpoint and fill it in blockchain:ethereum-provider-endpoint under application-local in matrix-cloud-blockchain-syncer.
+Visit https://www.alchemy.com/ or https://www.infura.io/ to create an app and get the endpoint and fill it in blockchain:ethereum-provider-endpoint under application-local in chainsync-blockchain-syncer.

 3. Start the Syncer service

 If there is no AWS-related configuration in the local environment, set AWS_ACCESS_KEY_ID=123;
 AWS_SECRET_KEY=123 in the environment variable to skip the AWS check.

-Use IDEA to open the matrix-cloud-blockchain-syncer folder and start the SyncerApplication service under matrix-cloud-blockchain-syncer.
+Use IDEA to open the chainsync-blockchain-syncer folder and start the SyncerApplication service under matrix-cloud-blockchain-syncer.